 On a motion by T. Bell, seconded by N. McGaw, and voted on unanimously, Council approved to advertise the vendor ordinance.

-On a motion by B. Crawford, seconded by J. Garman, and voted on unanimously, Council adjourned to an executive session at 8:52 p.m. and did not reconvene.
+On a motion by B. Crawford, seconded by J. Garman, and voted on unanimously, Council adjourned into an executive session regarding a code legal matter at 8:52 p.m. and did not reconvene.

+Lisa Dooley

+Town Manager/Secretary/Treasurer